adamgian/minify-selectors/README.md

 # minify-selectors

-Post-processor that minifies classes and IDs selector names in CSS, HTML, Javascript and SVG files.
+Post-processor that minifies classes and IDs selector names in CSS, HTML, Javascript and SVG files. minify-selectors aims to offer comprehensive out of the box support with minimal fuss.

 Enhance your front-end assets and build optimisations pipeline — wring even more out from your already minified and optimised payload sizes.
 Additionally can offer a certain degree of obfuscation to your code.